sean-ashley/dog-breed-classifier/README.md

 # dog-breed-classifier
-A deep learnign neural network that can recognize dog breeds from pictures
+A deep learning neural network that can recognize dog breeds from pictures.